 You can find a nice, long boardwalk in Lennox Head that winds along the foreshore and up towards the point of Lennox Head.
 (I usually started the walk at Rutherford Street, right near the Lennox Head shops).
 This walk is great because it has a good set of stairs up on the headland.
 These take you to some pretty amazing vantage points as well.

 One of the best spots for whale watching

 Lennox Head is known as a brilliant whale watching destination.
 Namely, at Pat Morton Lookout.
 It’s the spot right before the whales cruise past the most easterly point of Australia as they make their migration up to the warmer waters of the Coral Sea.
 You can literally see them everywhere!
 The lookout can get quite busy, and I’m not one for a crowd, so I found a beautiful spot which is much quieter to watch them.
-If you don’t mind a walk, continue up the stairs here and keep walking around to the next couple of lookout points.
+If you don’t mind walking, continue up the stairs here and keep walking around to the next couple of lookout points.
 They are closer to the cliff edge as well, meaning sometimes you can see right on top of the whales that come in closer to the rocks to play.

 Watching dolphins is just as fun as spotting whales!
 I also found a great spot to see them daily.
 There is a dirt trail that runs down the hill at Pat Morton Lookout.
 If you walk all the way down to the waters edge there is a seat you can sit on to watch the sunrise.
 Either sit there, or head further down towards the large stones by the water and the pandanus tree.
 It was here James and I witnessed something pretty spectacular.
 Over a hundred dolphins swam past us one morning!
 First, it started with a pod of around 20, followed by another 20 and then another!
 They did not stop.
 All heading towards Byron Bay.
 By the end, we believe we saw at least 200 of them.
 It was a pretty exciting moment!